bw-math/bw-math/source/assignments/classwork/statistics/02_GRAPHICAL_REPRESENTATIONS.rst

     BMW, FORD, CHEVROLEY, TESLA, FORD, BMW, VOLVO, TESLA, TESLA, NISSAN, CHEVROLET, BMW, TESLA, NISSAN, CHEVROLET, TESLA, TESLA, CHEVROLET

 1. What is the population being sampled in this experiment?

 2. Construct a relative frequency distribution and histogram for this sample of data.
 Label the axes.
-What is the most common (frequent) electric vehicle in this sample of data?
+What is the most common (frequent) electric vehicle make in this sample of data?

-3. Based on this sample, can we conclude your answer to #1 is the most common vehicle in the United States?
+3. Based on this sample, can we conclude your answer to #1 is the most common eletric vehicle make in the United States?
 Why or why not?

 .. note::

-    We will come back and examine this data set again.
+    We will come back and examine this dataset again at various points in the class.

 Twitter by Tweets and Followers
 ===============================